Soonad/docs.formality-lang.org/docs/source/index.rst

 An elegant underlying theory
 --------

-Formality's unique approach to termination allows its type system to have a bunch of powerful features that would otherwise be impossible without making the proof language inconsistent.
+We conjecture that Formality's unique approach to termination allows its type system to have a bunch of powerful features that would otherwise be impossible without making the proof language inconsistent.
 As an example, it features `Type : Type`, which is powerful and very convenient.
 It also features mutual type-level recursion, allowing us to exploit self-types to elegantly represent datatypes as their own induction schemes, without needing a complex native datatype system.
-This, by the way, is why our core is so simple: our reference implementation only 1000 lines-of-code, and the interaction-net runtime only 400!
+We're working hard towards proofs of those claims and hope they can be published soon.

 Table of content
 =====================================